bandvig/or1k_marocchino/README.md

    exception handling, caching, timers, interrupts and other features.

    Status: [![Build Status](https://travis-ci.org/openrisc/or1k_marocchino.svg?branch=master)](https://travis-ci.org/openrisc/or1k_marocchino)

+The or1k Continuous Integration (CI) suite is running in a Librecores-CI docker container in Travis CI.
+Parallel execution of tests runs in Librecores-CI docker environment.
+ - [Librecores-CI](https://github.com/librecores/docker-images/tree/master/librecores-ci) docker image   largely target the [FuseSoC](https://github.com/olofk/fusesoc) use cases.
+ - This base image includes installation of common EDA tools such as Icarus Verilog, Verilator and       Yosys that is required by CI suite for testing.

 In the future we are working on bringing more tests including: